PhilippW94/Kafka_POV/README.md

     * __Additional configuration__: _Ensure database port 1521 (default)_
   * __Additional configuration__: _The name of your first database, e.g. testdb. __Note__ this for later on._

   * __Add Tags__: In the standard creation process, AWS will not prompt you to define tags.
-Hence, once your instance is being created, click on the DB identifier (e.g. database-1) and navigate to the _Tags_ tab. _Be sure to set the 3 specific tags ('Name', 'owner', 'expire-on' e.g. 2021-12-31) on your instance as per the [MongoDB AWS Usage Guidelines](https://wiki.corp.mongodb.com/display/DEVOPSP/AWS+Reaping+Policies)_ to avoid your instance from being prematurely reaped
+Hence, once your instance is being created, click on the DB identifier (e.g. database-1) and navigate to the _Tags_ tab. _Be sure to set the 3 specific tags ('Name', 'owner', 'purpose', 'expire-on' e.g. 2021-12-31) on your instance as per the [MongoDB AWS Usage Guidelines](https://wiki.corp.mongodb.com/display/DEVOPSP/AWS+Reaping+Policies)_ to avoid your instance from being prematurely reaped

 Once your database was created, __note__ the Endpoint in the "Connectivity & security" tab for later on.
 Creation may take up to 10-15min.